nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. User requests to visit the online page.
 2. The online page renders.
-3. User selects webLink to visit the user manual.
+3. User selects link to visit the user manual.
 4. The user manual page renders.

    Use case ends.